 To assess activity, mice were video recorded for 23.5-24 hours.
 Dim red lighting was provided during the 11 hr dark cycle with red LED lights (LEDwholesalers.com) to allow acceptable contrast when recording during the night cycle.
 Video-based activity data was analyzed using HomeCageScan 3.0; behavioral definitions were as described previously [16,45].
 High intensity activity was defined as walking, jumping, rearing, and hanging behaviors.
 Data were normalized by dividing the number of seconds per hour of a high activity behavior (e.g., hanging, jumping, rearing and walking) by the total number of seconds engaged in that behavior across the ~24 hour video recording.
 For Figure 3 only, data were collecting using running wheels and motion detectors as described previously [32].
 Behavioral data was exported from HomeCageScan 3.0 as excel files, which were analyzed using MATLAB programs to sum, average, and visualize data.
 Statistical tests were performed using GraphPad InStat and graphs were produced using GraphPad Prism.
-For comparisons of behavioral data we used non-parametric analysis: Mann-Whitney for comparisons of two groups and Krusgal-Wallis ANOVA for >2 groups.
+For comparisons of behavioral data we used non-parametric analysis: Mann-Whitney for comparisons of two groups and Kruskal-Wallis ANOVA for >2 groups.
 Sample sizes for each experiment are indicated in the figure legends.

 For mice in Figure 3 (Simon Fraser University), powdered food was provided.
-Following the baseline activity measurement period, food was presented at ZT6 for eight hours on the first RF day, with gradually decreasing windows of food access until stable weight can be maintained on a four-hour window of food access.
+Following the baseline activity measurement period, food was presented at ZT6 for eight hours on the first RF day, with gradually decreasing windows of food access until stable weight was maintained on a four-hour window of food access.
 Food under this RF procedure was 20% corn oil by weight mixed in with normal powdered chow.
-This type of high caloric meal was chosen due to D1R KO mice having difficulty maintaining healthy weight under RF conditions due to their already smaller size.
+This medium high caloric formulation was chosen to help D1R KO mice maintain healthy weight under RF conditions.
 Data collection under these conditions continued for 30 days.
 FAA was defined as locomotor activity in the four-hour window preceding onset of food availability.
 Both raw FAA counts and FAA ratios (the ratio of activity in the FAA window to total activity in the day) were analyzed.
 Average 24 hour waveforms were constructed for each RF condition for comparisons of activity profiles including onset times, peak FAA activity and nocturnal activity profiles.

 Body Temperature Experiments